 Intermediate guitar technique with an emphasis on expanded techniques, chordal exploration, and ensemble performance.
 Students must furnish their own guitars.
+Students who are music majors whose principal instrument is guitar are encouraged to enroll to gain ensemble performing skills.
 Grades are P/NP Option.

-Prerequisite(s): MUSIC-35 by placement.
+Prerequisite(s): MUSIC-35 or by placement.